 All earthworks shall be undertaken in such a manner so as to minimise the extent of any impacts caused by such activities, particularly with regards to loss of natural vegetation, erosion and dust/ noise generation.
-No equipment associated with earthworks shall be allowed outside of the Site and defined access routes unless expressly permitted by the Engineer.
+No equipment associated with earthworks shall be allowed outside of the approved corridors or site and defined access routes unless expressly permitted by the Engineer.
 Cuts into sloping terrain shall be minimised to eliminate the potential erosion risks associated with such operations.